iCliniq Logo

 Conclusion:

-The prognosis of the gallstones is good since they mostly do not cause any symptoms.
-The most common treatment is the removal of the gallbladder.
-Fortunately, we can live without the gallbladder.
-Bile has other ways to reach the small intestine.
+The prognosis of gallstones is good since they mostly do not cause any symptoms.
+The most common treatment is to remove the gallbladder.
+Fortunately, one can live without the gallbladder.
+Bile can also reach the small intestine in other ways.

 Frequently Asked Questions